Keith Lewin: Career

-Sub Saharan Africa

-Lewin has worked in many countries in Sub-Saharan Africa.
-For ten years he worked with Dr Ude Bude and colleagues on a network to support development for environmental science and agriculture programs across fourteen Sub Saharan African countries.
-The network engaged national examination boards and curriculum developers and was supported by the German Foundation for International Development (DSE).
-Over the period there were clear improvements in the quality of national assessments which determine the outcomes from learning and teaching.
+Lewin has worked in Sub-Saharan Africa.
+For ten years he worked with Ude Bude and colleagues on a network to support development for environmental science and agriculture programs across fourteen Sub Saharan African countries.
 Lewin was also Special Advisor to the Minister of Education in Mauritius on financing and the implementation of the Education Masterplan, supported by UNDP.
 Lewin started working in post apartheid South Africa in 1994.
-He has been involved in a range of work with national departments including sitting on the panel which reconfigured the national research funding system for science and technology.
 Lewin developed a link program with the University of Durban-Westville (UDW) and was instrumental in locating the Rockefeller Foundation funded African Children's Literacy in Science and Technology programme at UDW.
 He subsequently developed a close partnership with the University of the Witwatersrand to undertake research on access and equity in Gauteng and Eastern Cape.
-He was also the director of the Mpumalanga Primary School Initiative (MPSI), the first post apartheid DFID education programme in South Africa.
+He was also the director of the Mpumalanga Primary School Initiative (MPSI).

-Lewin developed and co-directed the Multisite Teacher Education Research Project (MUSTER) with Dr Janet Stuart.
+Lewin developed and co-directed the Multisite Teacher Education Research Project (MUSTER) with Janet Stuart.
 This was the largest DFID funded education research project in the 1990s.
-It undertook empirical work in South Africa, Lesotho, Malawi, Ghana, and Trinidad and Tobago in initial teacher education and newly qualified teachers and created a collection of six books, over thirty working papers and a special edition of the International Journal of Educational and Development.
+It undertook empirical work in South Africa, Lesotho, Malawi, Ghana, and Trinidad and Tobago in initial teacher education and newly qualified teachers.

 In 2001 Lewin was invited to be a senior consultant to the Government of Uganda and DFID to develop the national framework for Post Primary Education and Training (PPET).
 Subsequently, he was also senior consultant to the Government of Tanzania and the World Bank on finance for the Secondary Education Development Programme (World Bank) and for Planning Nine Year Basic Education in Rwanda, funded by DFID and the CfBT Education Trust.
-In each case he developed software for national projection models for recurrent and capital financing to shape sustainable Medium Term expenditure Frameworks, inform Sector Reviews leading to budget support, and focus policy dialogue on key issues.